Hunter Education FAQs

-A: You will need to get proof of your hunter education elsewhere before you can purchase a hunting license in Nevada.
+A: You will need to get proof of your hunter education from that state before you can purchase a hunting license in Nevada.

-Q: What is a Hunter Education Duplicate Certificates?
+Q: What is a Hunter Education Duplicate Certificate?

-A: Duplicate Certificates are replacement Certificates in case your original hunter education certificate is lost or destroyed
+A: A Duplicate Certificate is replacement Certificate in case your original hunter education certificate is lost or destroyed.

 Q: Where can I get a duplicate certificate?

-A: Online: You can print your Nevada duplicate certificate online at www.ndowlicensing.com.
-NDOW Offices: You can visit any NDOW office in Reno, Fallon, Elko, Winnemucca, Ely, Henderson, and Las Vegas.
+A: Online: You can print your Nevada duplicate certificate online at www.ilostmycard.com.

 Q: How much does a duplicate certificate cost?